textpattern/textpattern.github.io/setup/system-security.md

 * Update your installation to the [latest stable release version](https://textpattern.com/download) whenever new releases are available.
 * Check the Diagnostics panel for security warnings.
+* Visit the Admin>Preferences panel (then the _Admin_ subpanel) and alter both the _File directory path_ and _Temporary directory path_ to reference locations outside of your website's docroot.
+* Turn off the _Allow PHP in article/pages_ settings (found in Admin>Preferences, on the _Publish_ subpanel), unless you’re actively using those features.
+* In the Admin>Preferences (_Advanced options_ subpanel, which is hidden by default so you need to vist the _Admin_ subpanel first and enable it) set the _Number of extra parser sweeps_ to 0.
+If you find pages or plugins that don’t work as well, restore it to 1 and please notify us of any issues so we can try and address them in future versions.
 * Ensure you use a very strong password for *all* accounts.
 * Only create Textpattern user accounts for people who require them, and ensure their access level is set to only the functionality they require.
 Don't just create admin-level accounts because it is easier!
 Each one is a potential avenue of attack if a password is compromised.

 **With regard to Textpattern plugins:**

+* Ensure you enable .htaccess security in the /path/to/your-site/textpattern/plugins directory.
+Textpattern ships with an .htaccess-dist file in this directory, so at the very least rename it.
+If you’re using Nginx or another flavour of web server, take a similar approach and clamp down read/write/execute permissions and ownership to that directory as tight as you can.
+This prevents plugin code from being accessed and executed directly.
+* Consider moving the plugins directory outside of your website's docroot.
+To do this, move the entire copntent of the plugins directory to the new location and edit your config.php file, adding a line: `define('PLUGINPATH', '/path/to/your/plugins');`
+* If you're using the _Plugin cache directory path_ (Admin>Preferences, on the _Admin_ subpanel) then consider moving it outside of your website's publicly-accessible docroot.
+This prevents development code from being executed directly.
+If this location is within your website's docroot, enable an .htaccess file (or your chosen web server equivalent) to limit access permissions to the directory.
 * Regularly verify the plugins you've uploaded and *turned on* are the latest versions.[^plugins]
 * Remove plugins you have turned off and don't rely on anymore (you can always reinstall them if ever needed again).